saraluciaossar/Housing-affordability-spain-project/README-ESP.md

   permanente genera una brecha patrimonial acumulada que supera el beneficio inicial del préstamo de 50.000 € a lo largo de 30 años.

+  ## Key findings

+- **No single applicant** with a median regional salary can afford the complementary mortgage required by the Préstec Emancipació in any Catalan province — only couple profiles clear the €200,000 threshold.
+- **8 out of 19 autonomous communities** show median transaction prices above the ICO price cap, meaning the guarantee fails to cover the most common market price in nearly half the country.
+- **Illes Balears** is the extreme outlier: even two-income couple profiles cannot afford the median property price.
+- **The permanent HPO resale ceiling** generates an accumulated wealth gap of **€232,090** versus free-market appreciation over 30 years in Barcelona (65 m²) — more than four times the initial €50,000 loan benefit.

 ## Metodología

 - **Capacidad hipotecaria:** modelo estándar — tipo fijo del 3,25 %, plazo de 25 años, ratio